samuelburbulla/dune-mmesh/paper.md

 # Summary

-Dune-MMesh is an implementation of the DUNE @BBD+21 grid interface that is tailored for numerical applications with possibly moving physical interfaces.
-The implementation based on CGAL @CGAL triangulations supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
+Dune-MMesh is an implementation of the DUNE [@BBD+21] grid interface that is tailored for numerical applications with possibly moving physical interfaces.
+The implementation based on CGAL triangulations [@CGAL] supports two and three dimensional meshes and can export a predefined set of facets as a separate interface grid.
 In spatial dimension two, arbitrary movement of vertices is enhanced with a remeshing algorithm that implements non-hierarchical adaptation procedures.
-We present a collection of examples based on the python bindings of the discretization module dune-fem @DNK20 that demonstrate the versatile applicability of Dune-MMesh.
+We present a collection of examples based on the python bindings of the discretization module dune-fem [@DNK20] that demonstrate the versatile applicability of Dune-MMesh.

 # Statement of need

 In many technical applications, in particular in the field of fluid dynamics, comparably thin physical interfaces can have a large impact on the overall behaviour of a modeled system.
 For instance, interfaces occur as separating layer between fluid phases in multiphase flows, in fluid- structure interaction and fluid-solid phase change.
 Even fractures in porous media can be modeled by lower-dimensional surfaces.
 Oftentimes, these interfaces move over time and the processes become free-boundary value problems.

 The grid implementation Dune-MMesh aims at providing numerical capabilities for grid based methods to model interface-driven processes within the DUNE framework.
-Essentially, it consists of two things:
-1. A triangulation based on CGAL where a set of facets is considered as interface and
-2. the possibility to re-mesh the triangulation when necessary.
+Essentially, it consists of two things: A triangulation based on CGAL where a set of facets is considered as interface and the possibility to re-mesh the triangulation when necessary.
 These two ingredients enable many new possibilities within the DUNE framework.
 First, the representation of some grid facets as an interface makes Dune-MMesh a useful tool for the implementation of mixed-dimensional models.
 Second, the inevitable non-hierarchical adaptation complements the existing grid implementations within the DUNE framework and allows for unprecedent flexibility of grid adaptation.